 Getting my life back was like solving a jigsaw puzzle one piece at a time.
 Only I didn’t know where the pieces were.
 I had to search for them.
 And every idea and every bit of information that I share with you here, is one of the pieces that I found.

-Eventually they all started fitting into place and my life slowly started coming back together, and I honestly believe these very same ideas will work for almost everybody with anxiety, IF they believe in them.
-That is my hope, anyway.
+Eventually all the pieces started fitting into place and my life slowly started coming back together, and I honestly believe these very same ideas will work for almost everybody with anxiety, IF they believe in them.

 Some exceptions would be for people who have been diagnosed with Clinical Depression, Bi-Polar Disorder or Post Traumatic Stress Disorder, or people whose anxiety is caused mainly by hormonal or other medical issues.